NEUBIAS/training-resources/courses/202X_skimage_napari_beginners.md

 TODO:
 - go through all activities and check whether they can be given more biological context, i.e. whether the actual example image could be motivated biologically
+- consider reminding people that they can bring their own data (one has to think when there is a good time for this, depending on how one does the teaching).
+Maybe this could be even a different day after the course, so more like a hackathon, shortly after the course.

 ## Why take this course